List of The Saddle Club characters: Veronica DiAngelo

-Veronica is the spoiled daughter of a wealthy Italian Australian businessman, Frank DiAngelo, and his wife, Helen DiAngelo.
+Veronica is the spoiled daughter of a wealthy Italian-Australian businessman, Frank DiAngelo, and his wife, Helen DiAngelo.
 Veronica is a big-headed, pompous individual who thinks she is better than everyone else.
-She is often rude, insulting, mean, witty and loves boys.
+She is often rude, insulting, mean, witty, and loves boys.
 She likes riding expensive Thoroughbreds but has little interest in caring for them.
 Despite stepping all over people and tearing them down to get what she wants, she is proven to be a good friend to Kristi and Desi.
-Deep down Veronica is lonely.
+Deep down, Veronica is lonely.
 All Veronica really wants is for her parents to spend time with her.
 Veronica is jealous of The Saddle Club's friendship and secretly wants to be friends with them.
 Veronica pretends to be nice in front of Mrs. Atwood.
 In the first series, Veronica causes her horse, Cobalt, to have a fatal accident.
 After Cobalt's death, Veronica temporarily rode Patch after Prancer was assigned to Lisa.
-Veronica's parents buy her a new horse, Garnet a new beautiful chestnut mare.
-At first, she does not like Garnet but gradually starts to like her after Kristi said that she might buy her off of Veronica.
-She attends school with The Saddle Club but was happier at an elite girls' school she attended before her parents bought the estate at Pine Hollow.
+Veronica's parents buy her a new horse, Garnet, a new beautiful chestnut mare.
+At first, she does not like Garnet but gradually starts to like her after Kristi says that she might buy her off of Veronica.
+She attended school with The Saddle Club but was happier at an elite girls' school she attended before her parents bought the estate at Pine Hollow.
 Veronica becomes interested in Phil Marsten because his family owns land and breeds Arabian horses.
 When her father's finances suffer in Season 2, she winds up working at the stables to cover Garnet's board and her lessons.
 For a while, Veronica seems to find Scooter annoying but gradually grows to like him.
 In "Greener Pastures Part 1" after Cobalt's accident she was worried about Cobalt and wanted to stay with him instead of getting her arm x-rayed after their jumping accident indicating that deep down she really cared about Cobalt and did not realize how much she loved him until it was too late.
 As of Season 3, Veronica talks to Kristi via her cell phone.
 In Season 3, we learn that Veronica is Italian.
 Veronica has shown her caring side when she warned Lisa that Storm was dangerous and that the first chance that he got he'd hurt her and when she tried to protect Simon by saying that Midnight could kill him when Desi's father decided to put him down instead of selling him.
-In the "Pine Hollow" series Veronica quits riding after she develops an interest in boys.
+In the "Pine Hollow" series, Veronica quits riding after she develops an interest in boys.
 Veronica's favorite color is Red.